 Living at 148 Commonwealth during the same period was Mrs. J. W. Bellows, probably Helen Elizabeth (Stiles) Bellows, the widow of John Bellows.
-Prior to his death in December of 1888, they had lived at The Warren.
+Prior to his death in December of 1888, they had lived at The Warren in Roxbury.
 She remarried in December of 1889 to Charles Wesley Fisk; after their marriage, they lived in Logansport, Indiana.

-By 1897, Hannah Fay had resumed living at 148 Commonwealth, joined by her son-in-law and daughter, Frank and Blanche Warner.
+By the 1896-1897 winter season, Hannah Fay had resumed living at 148 Commonwealth, joined by her son-in-law and daughter, Frank and Blanche Warner.
 They also maintained a home Beverly.
 Frank Warner was an accountant with the American Bell Telephone Company.

 In 1898 and 1899, Hannah Fay and the Warners were joined at 148 Commonwealth by Hannah Fay’s daughter, Evelyn Daggett, widow of Henry Lefrelet Daggett, Jr. (who had died in Paris in December of 1894).

 Hannah Fay died in January of 1905.
-At the time of her death, Frank and Blanche Warner continued to live with her.
-By 1906, they had moved to 329 Beacon.
+After her death, Frank and Blanche Warner moved to 329 Beacon.

 After acquiring 148 Commonwealth, Arthur Little undertook a major remodeling and, at about the same time, his firm (Little and Browne) also remodeled 146 Commonwealth.
 It probably was at this time that the front entrances of both houses were lowered to street level.